Local Community Links

 - Parent Reading Volunteer Scheme

-Members of the School Community are invited to apply to the school to become a Reading Volunteer.
-Working with a small group of children, the volunteers come in on a weekly basis to help the Class Teacher with extra reading practice.
+Members of the School Community are invited to apply to the school to become a Parent Reading Volunteer.
+Working with a small group of children, the volunteers come in on a weekly basis to help children with extra reading practice.

 - Parent Forum